radianthero/radianthero.github.io/_posts/2024-9-7-trying-something-new.md

 A simple way to measure feet is to use two ball joints, one for the joint itself, and the other for the rest of the feet.
 I forgot to show this off.

-You'll also notice the head is below the line, thats on purpose for the pose I want to do.
+You'll also notice the head is below the line, that is on purpose for the pose I want to do.
 Each arm is will be one head size (length), so even though its bent, it's the correct size.

-Even if what you've done isn't very good, what you want to focus on is getting correct porpition sizes over anything else.
+Even if what you've done isn't very good, what you want to focus on is getting correct proportion sizes over anything else.
 Everything else will fall in place.

 Lastly this is just a rough draft, so don't worry if it's not perfect now.